Galser/tfe-remote-backend/README.md

 - First, we'll use Terraform Cloud as our backend.
 Terraform Cloud offers free remote state management.
 Terraform Cloud is the recommended best practice for remote state storage.
 If you don't have an account, please [sign up here for this guide](https://app.terraform.io/signup).
 For more information on Terraform Cloud, view this [getting started guide](https://learn.hashicorp.com/terraform/cloud/tf_cloud_gettingstarted).
 - You'll also need a user token to authenticate with Terraform Cloud.
 You can generate one on the [user settings page](https://app.terraform.io/app/settings/tokens).
-Save gnerated user token somewhere safe.
-We going to use this token as envrionment variable.
+Save generated user token somewhere safe.
+We are going to use this token as environment variable.
 Export it :
     ```bash
     export ATLAS_TOKEN="YOUR_TOKEN_HERE"
     ```
 - Now, create empty Git repo
 - Clone it to your computer, using tools of your choice
-- Create new branch  (from here and later I am going to reference command-line Git tools) :
+- Create a new branch  (from here and later I am going to reference command-line Git tools) :
     ```bash
     git checkout -b f-test-backend
     ```